juStD-34/HHA_STEAM/career_counselor_chat/instructions/root_agent.md

   - Receive curated universities, cities, programs, and official links for each major.
 - **Transition:** Move to Step 5 with the combined data.

-## Step 5: Deliver the consolidated response
+## Step 5: Generate the holistic report
-- **Goal:** Provide one encouraging answer that blends personality insights, career paths, majors, and university suggestions.
+- **Goal:** Blend the `CareerAgent` guidance, test metrics, and university suggestions into one coherent narrative.
 - **Action:**
+  - Gather the most recent IngeousTest + ReflexTest metrics from the service context.
+  - Call `ReportAgent`, passing the CareerAgent output plus the two test summaries and any university data.
+  - Receive the final Markdown report (headings, bullets, suggested next message) and verify it matches the session context.
+- **Transition:** Move to Step 6 to deliver the answer or loop back for clarification if the report conflicts with known facts.

+## Step 6: Deliver the consolidated response
+- **Goal:** Provide one encouraging answer that blends the ReportAgent narrative, personality insights, career paths, majors, and university suggestions.
+- **Action:**
+  - Present the ReportAgent output (editing lightly if needed for flow) and ensure university links remain intact.
-  - Summarize DISC tendencies and what they mean for the student.
+  - Reinforce key DISC tendencies and what they imply for the student’s growth.
-  - Present 3–5 career fields tied to the student’s tendencies.
-  - Share study majors and 2–4 Vietnamese universities per major, including program names and links.
-  - Close with supportive guidance and an invitation to continue, and always include a short “Suggested next message” prompt (for example, “Suggested next message: ‘Could you show me more majors in technology?’”) so the student knows how to respond.
+  - Close with supportive guidance and include the “Suggested next message” prompt from ReportAgent so the student knows how to respond.
 - **Transition:** If the user confirms satisfaction, wait for the next prompt; otherwise loop back to Step 1 when they respond.

 # SUB-AGENT CALL CRITERIA